Prince25/Solar-System/README.md

 If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the `make_flat_shaded_version()` function built into our `Shapes`.
 To call it on a shape with class name N, wherever N appears simply replace it with the code `( N.prototype.make_flat_shaded_version() )`, including the outer parenthesis.

->  **Materials:**  Recall that all Material objects really come from calling a function called material() on any Shader object.
-For this project we'll use the provided Phong_Shader for everything, besides extra credit part 2.
+>  **Materials:**  Recall that all Material objects really come from calling a function called `material()` on any `Shader` object.
+For this project we'll use the provided `Phong_Shader` for everything, besides extra credit part 2.
 What are materials, besides objects that hold a color?
 Well, they also store more settings for Phong shading, including numbers found in the Phong Reflection Model like the ambient coefficient, diffuse coefficient, specular coefficient, and shininess exponent.
-You can pass all of these values in inside a JavaScript object placed after the Color parameter when you construct a Material, mimicking how our example Material instances do it.
+You can pass all of these values in inside a JavaScript object placed after the `Color` parameter when you construct a `Material`, mimicking how our example `Material` instances do it.
 You can assign values to ambient, diffuse, and specular (leave shininess as the default, 40).
 These coefficients range from zero to a maximum of one.

 Draw the following scene in the `display()` function of `Assignment_Two_Scene`.

 ![image-0](docs/image-0.gif)

 ### Graded Steps